 Starting Healthy Eating Habits in Pre-K and Kindergarten

 Choosing the right foods and developing healthy eating patterns are two important factors when it comes to nutrition, health, and wellness for early childhood learners.
-Because children today spend a great deal of time in childcare and classrooms, educators and caregivers play an important role in influencing these patterns.
+Children today spend a great deal of time in childcare and classrooms.
+This means educators and caregivers play an important role in influencing these patterns.

 Tips to remember when teaching young children about making healthy choices:

-- Children grow at different rates, so it’s important to highlight that healthy choices are what’s important, and not body size or shape.
+- Children grow at different rates.
+It’s important to highlight that healthy choices are what’s important, not body size or shape.

-- Adults need to be a role model by eating and discussing healthy food choice options made during meals and snack time.
+- Adults need to be role models by eating and discussing healthy food choice options made during meals and snack time.

-- Plan meals and snacks at regular times, as this helps young children to develop good eating patterns, rather than learning to devour too large or small of a portion at mealtimes.
+- Plan meals and snacks at regular times to help young children develop good eating patterns, rather than learning to devour too large or small of a portion at mealtimes.

-- Help students to learn the differences between cues for hunger and just plain boredom.
+- Help students learn the differences between cues for hunger and just plain boredom.